 We mentioned this in our last blog post about marketing tools, but we can’t stress enough how beneficial Screaming Frog is (particularly for startups).
 A simple scan of your website will return every technical SEO issue that the spider picks up.
 Their free edition analyses up to 500 URLS per crawl of the site, which should be more than enough to provide any startup with a good technical SEO report.
 And to reiterate from our last post, the Screaming Frog user guide includes an explanation of each SEO element that the system reports on – so if there’s any ambiguity around some of the terminology, this guide will explain it perfectly.

 Very handy for: helping you to identify technical issues on your site that aren’t always easily spotted

 If you’re just starting out with SEO and getting to grips with keyword analysis, then Keyword Eye is worth checking out.
-Unfortunately, Google Keyword Planner has changed its reporting for monthly search volumes, and provides only a broad range of results.
-Keyword Eye on the other hand allows you to search for specific keywords or phrases, delivering results within a keyword cloud of suggestions: the keyword size represents the average monthly search volume, the colour indicating how competitive it is.
-By right clicking a keyword, you can view the search engine results page that corresponds to the geographic location you’ve chosen, i.e. Google US United States.
+Unfortunately, Google Keyword Planner has changed its reporting for monthly search volumes and provides only a broad range of results.
+Keyword Eye on the other hand allows you to search for specific keywords or phrases, delivering results within a keyword cloud of suggestions: the keyword size represents the average monthly search volume, the colour indicates how competitive it is.
+By right-clicking a keyword, you can view the search engine results page that corresponds to the geographic location you’ve chosen, i.e. Google US, United States.